 The next stage in this stage-managed onslaught was to target Corbyn, the media accusing him of reacting to slowly to the ‘crisis’.

 Livingstone, meanwhile, was suspended from the Party.

 John Mann Tells Ken “You’re a F**king Disgrace” https://t.co/0RixK3TBoe

 — Guido Fawkes (@GuidoFawkes) April 28, 2016

-We ignore history at our peril.
-Anti-semitism is vile, but no government – including the Israeli government – is immune from criticism (see video below).
+Anti-Semitism is vile, but no government – including the Israeli government – is immune from criticism (see video below).
 The press have a duty to tell the truth, to be honest and to be ethical.
 Politicians rarely live up to these standards and journalists need to do better too.

 The geo-politics of the Middle East, including the decades long struggle between Israel and Palestinians, affects the security of peoples world-wide.
-To simplify those politics in pure black and white terms of racism and anti-racism (either for or against Muslims or Jews – or any other religious grouping) is not only an insult to our intelligence but dangerous in the extreme.
-We all deserve much better.
+To simplify those politics in pure black and white terms of racism and anti-racism (either for or against Muslims or Jews – or any other religious grouping) is not only an insult to our intelligence, but dangerous in the extreme.
+We all deserve better.